 They also might close off when it comes to matters of the relationship.
 If they ignore your problems, get defensive or roll their eyes at you getting upset, they don’t support you.
 Neither are they mature enough to have an honest, adult conversation.
 Simple as that.
-As a general rule, you cannot get angry at someone for being human, having emotions and expressing that to you.
+As a general rule, you cannot get angry at someone for being human, having emotions, and expressing that to you.

 4. You are the only one making an effort

-Why should you date someone that doesn’t put in as much effort in as you do?
+Why should you date someone that doesn’t put in as much effort as you do?
 It’s plain and simple – you deserve better.
 If you start to feel like you’re bothering them when you call them or text them, you should be hearing those dreaded alarm bells.
-I’m sure you’ve heard before that relationships are about give and take.
-Wouldn’t it be nice if you found someone who wants to be around you, loves hearing your voice and makes decisions with you in mind?
+I’m sure you’ve heard before that relationships are about to give and take.
+Wouldn’t it be nice if you found someone who wants to be around you, loves hearing your voice, and makes decisions with you in mind?
 That should be the benchmark.

 5. They try to change you

 There’s nothing wrong with a push in the right direction and there will always be little things you may want to change about your partner.
-When it starts to feel like a major personality overhaul, this is your que to get your running shoes.
+When it starts to feel like a major personality overhaul, this is your cue to get your running shoes.
 Quite frankly, it’s insulting.
 You met when you were a certain way and they will have to accept that.
 You have to learn to distinguish between the reasonable and the unreasonable.
 Are they encouraging you to quit smoking or controlling how many Facebook friends you have?
 Because there’s a difference.
-Recognise that and take action accordingly.
+Recognize that and take action accordingly.

 6. They hesitate to introduce you to friends or family

 If the relationship isn’t progressing maybe it’s time to ask why.
 They may give you the whole “I’m not ready” spiel, which is acceptable for a limited time.
 It’s most common for friends to give the ok before meeting the parents but if you’ve met neither of them it’s bound to may raise an eyebrow.
-First course of action is to have a conversation.
-If they give anything less than a sincere answer its time to think seriously about what they’re keeping you from or vice versa.
+The first course of action is to have a conversation.
+If they give anything less than a sincere answer it’s time to think seriously about what they’re keeping you from or vice versa.

 7. You don’t feel safe